trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/CanTheUser.md

 ### `memoizeFLSMDC(String objType, FLSType action)` → `Set<String>`

 Utilizes the Metadata catalog to determine FLS Note: this method contains a false-positive PMD violation.
-Normally, we&apos;d want to check for FLS/CRUD here, but for metadata catalog objects that admins cannot remove permissions to we&apos;re ok.
+Normally, we'd want to check for FLS/CRUD here, but for metadata catalog objects that admins cannot remove permissions to we're ok.
 Additionally, even the minimum access profile user has read access to the FieldPermissions object.

 #### Parameters
 |Param|Description|